vlongle/learning-hive/results.md

 ## TODO
 - do the combined experiment [..]
     - need to do recv data with LEEP or something.
-    - need to do modular with tryout.
+    - need to do modular with tryout [x]
 - do the budget experiment [..]

 - Varying topology connectivity.